Saudi Arabia builds start-up culture with state oil money

 However, networks of angel investors and venture capital firms are still developing only very slowly.

-In 2006 the Saudi government launched a major effort to fund private businesses by establishing the Kafalah programme, which lends to small and medium-sized firms.
+In 2006 the Saudi government launched a major effort to fund private businesses by establishing the Kafalah program, which lends to small and medium-sized firms.

 So far the fund has received 4 billion riyals ($1.1 billion) from the government and 7 billion riyals from 11 Saudi banks.
 But its push to create new industry has had only limited results: last year the crude petroleum and natural gas sector still accounted for 44.4 percent of gross domestic product, down only modestly from 47.5 percent in 2006.